 LISTENING AT THE CLGA

 Seeking to re-engage with an important history of local activisms and examine audio as a medium for embodied archives the project initiated a 24 hour online broadcast of a (mostly) forgotten collection of cassette tapes from the CLGA back into the community of which it documents.
-In conjunction with this broadcast a neighbourhood wide listening event was organized across a variety of public sites in the community (on the sidewalk, in a community centre, at cafes, bars, a bookshop).
+In conjunction with this broadcast a neighbourhood wide listening event was organized across a variety of public sites in the community (on the sidewalk, in a community centre, at starbucks, bars, a bookshop).
 An exhibition of the cassette tapes, accompanied by an audio guide featuring of prominent community voices responding to their own encounters with the recordings, was shown at the archives as well.

 Since 1973 the Canadian Lesbian & Gay Archives has been collecting audio recordings of all manner.
 Interviews, music, radio shows, police meetings, protests, and home recordings have been donated by both individuals and institutions.
 The Archives has more than 2,000 hours of sound on tape documenting the voices that shaped the LGBTQ community today.